 Do you have a green thumb?
 Spending time outdoors in nature might be a way to nurture a love of nature in children.
 Gardening together can be a rewarding opportunity to connect and motivate them to appreciate nature.

-Whether you have an outdoor garden or indoor plants to care for (or both), young learners can help care for the science of nature.
+indoor plants to care for (or both), young learners can help care for the science of nature.
 By helping to bury seeds, water, and maintain plants or flowers, curious minds become more appreciative of Mother Nature and the responsibility of caring for the planet.

 Encourage little ones to explore the soil.
 Add on the the process by also looking up different names of flowers and plants online to decide the best options and best times to plant.